 Don’t Forget to Lay Down Some Compost

-Keep your soil healthy during the winter by laying down a layer of compost between 4 to 6 inches deep.
-Not only will this enrich the soil in time for spring but it will also help regulate the temperature of the soil in your garden.
+Keep your garden soil healthy during the winter by laying down a layer of compost between from your compost bin 4 to 6 inches deep.
+Not only will this enrich the soil in time for your spring garden but it will also help regulate the temperature of the soil in your garden and vegetable garden beds.

 Mulch Your Garden Beds